-By requiring that healthcare providers deliver services at lowest costs to patients, value-based reimbursement modules entail more financial risks for providers and critically necessitate the effective management of core administrative processes to cut costs.
-The situation demands a robust IT infrastructure and an integrated platform wherein the payers can streamline workflows for provider contracting and engagement.
-In the next few years, the increased need for such platforms will emerge as one of the key drivers of technology spending on core administration in the healthcare sector.
+With cost competition at its zenith in the healthcare industry, insurance agencies, also called payers, are egging healthcare providers to opt for a value-based reimbursement module from a volume-based one.
+Despite having cost benefits, value-based reimbursement modules are fraught with financial risks for those providing them.
+This necessitates proper management of core administrative processes to reduce costs.
+This, in turn, needs a solid IT infrastructure and also an integrated platform wherein the payers can streamline workflows for provider contracting and engagement.
+Over the course of the next couple of years, the pressing requirement for such platforms is expected to fillip technology spending on core administration in the healthcare sector.

-However, the overall global spending on technology for core administration in the healthcare sector is expected to be negatively impacted due to factors such as the presence of outdated technology and applications across several data collection and delivery nodes, continuously changing healthcare reforms, and ever-changing ways of financial transactions.
+Despite such a promising outlook, the spending on technology for core administration in the healthcare sector is predicted to be clipped by the usage of outdated technology and applications in various delivery and data collection nodes, continuously changing reforms in the healthcare domain, and changing methods of financial transactions.
+Besides, inadequately trained healthcare professionals unable to handle complicated and time-consuming features in sophisticated digital healthcare applications is also hampering such spending.

 Global Technology Spending on Core Administration in Healthcare – By Solution